 Type of NBFC Maximum Limit on Bank Finance (i) Equipment leasing and hire purchase companies having not less than 75 percent of their assets in equipment leasing and hire purchase, and 75 percent of their gross income from these two types of activities as per the last audited balance sheet of the companies.
-3 times of the Net Owned Funds (NOF) of the NBFC (ii) Other equipment and hire purchase companies 2 times of the Net Owned Funds (NOF) of the NBFC
+Net Owned Funds (NOF) (ii) Other equipment and hire purchase companies 2 times of the Net Owned Funds (NOF) of the NBFC restrictions, primary (urban) co-operative banks, with working capital funds aggregating to Rs.
+25 crores and above, may finance the equipment leasing/hire purchase companies, subject to the following limits: